DBlocks-by-DPlugins/dblocks-toggle-content/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/dblocks-youtube-lazyload` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use Youtube LazyLoad from DBlocks group
+3. Use Toggle Content from DBlocks group

 == Frequently Asked Questions ==